 Adding a shipping label printer to your setup is a major step towards streamlining fulfillment, but to optimize shipping end-to-end, you’ll need a shipping platform that’s built for your business.

-An all-in-one shipping solution like EasyShip makes it easy to compare live carrier rates at checkout, build loyalty with easy tracking and returns, and print labels faster with built-in automation.
+An all-in-one shipping solution like EasyShip or Shippo makes it easy to compare live carrier rates at checkout, build loyalty with easy tracking and returns, and print labels faster with built-in automation.

 Most importantly, it’s free for e-commerce merchants to sign up.